byoda/byoda-python/docs/infrastructure/directoryserver.md

 This is the public server that exposes the APIs

-Byoda code requires python 3.9 or later, ie. for Ubuntu:
+Byoda code requires python 3.10 or later, ie. for Ubuntu:
 ```
 sudo add-apt-repository ppa:deadsnakes/ppa
-sudo apt-get -y install python3.9 pipenv
+sudo apt-get -y install python3.10 pipenv
 ```
-or run a distribution (like Ubuntu 21.04 or later) that includes python3.9
+or run a distribution (like Ubuntu 22.04 or later) that includes python3.10

-There is currently an issue with 'pipenv' to install the modules so we install python modules globally:
+There is currently an issue with 'pipenv' to install the modules so we install python modules system-wide:

 ```
-sudo pip install -r requirements.txt
+sudo pipenv install --system
 ```

 Clone the repo: